CSCfi/csc-user-guide/docs/computing/overview.md

 Projects are managed with [MyCSC portal](https://my.csc.fi), were you can add services, resources and users to your CSC projects.

-In Puhti check your currently active Puhti projects with command:
+In Puhti, you can check your currently active Puhti-projects with command:

 ```text
 csc-projects